What Are the Differences Between Antivirus and Antimalware?

 Fact-Checked this

-Antivirus and antimalware are commonly interchangeable terms used to refer to software that you can use to protect your device from malware threats.
+Antivirus and antimalware are commonly interchangeable terms used to refer to software designed to protect your device from malware threats.

-This article will define antivirus and antimalware and highlight their clear differences.
+This article will define antivirus and antimalware and highlight their key differences.

 Let’s get started!